 4. Graphs: Simple RAG vs. Pipeline RAG#

 This guide provides a deep dive into Maeser’s two primary Retrieval‑Augmented Generation (RAG) pipelines—Simple RAG and Pipeline RAG—with detailed explanations, professor‑style guidance, and practical code examples.
-By the end, you’ll know when and how to choose each approach, tailored to real‑world scenarios like single‑topic tutoring or multi‑domain curricula.
+By the end, you’ll know when and how to choose each approach.

 4.1.
 Prerequisites#